 Chicago's top three signal callers combined for 339 yards and four touchdowns.

-Here are some other thoughts on Chicago's second preseason game:
+Here are some other thoughts on the Chicago Bears' first preseason game of the year: